GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 [X] - Should create Product with valid information.
 [X] - Should not create Product with not existent brand.
-[] - Should not create product with same Name of a existent product.
-[X] - Should not create Product with same EAN of a existent Product.
+[] - Should not create product with same Name of a existent product. -> TODO: Test is now in business rule [X] - Should not create Product with same EAN of a existent Product.
 [X] - Should not create Product with same UPC of a existent Product.
 [X] - Should not create Product with same SKU of a existent Product.